MicrosoftDocs/azure-docs/articles/cosmos-db/troubleshoot-query-performance.md

 ## Optimize queries with both a filter and an ORDER BY clause

 While queries with a filter and an ORDER BY clause will normally utilize a range index, they will be more efficient if they can be served from a composite index.
+You can observe the impact by running a query on the [nutrition](https://github.com/CosmosDB/labs/blob/master/dotnet/setup/NutritionData.json) dataset.

 ### Original